rahidelvi/www/README.md

 - All that Google, Slack stuff..., the design is next level
 - God..., Good God, [please don't forget God][1] (_[Audio][2]_)

-I take quesiton on some form or the other, and provide my details to many such providers.
+I take quesitons on some form or the other, and provide my details to many such providers.
+I try to be discerning.
 "Tech stack" in 2019 parlance. _Strange 🥖🇫🇷_.

 ✌